naijaping/bp-remove-email-address-from-messages/readme.txt

 == Description ==
 This small plugin will stop members from sending email address to each other using Buddypress private message.

-It will remove the email address automatically when the message is sent .
+It will remove the email address automatically and replace it with [Warning !: E-mail Address Is Not Allowed In Private Messages ] when the message is sent .

 == Installation ==